-What Does It Mean To Have High Blood Pressure?
+What Does It Mean to Have High Blood Pressure?

 Published: Wednesday, June 17, 2020

-While high blood pressure (aka: hypertension) may be common – affecting nearly 1 out of every 3 U.S. adults – it’s often misunderstood or overlooked.
+While high blood pressure (AKA: hypertension) may be common – affecting nearly 1 out of every 3 U.S. adults – it’s often misunderstood or overlooked.
 With a lack of noticeable signs and symptoms, high blood pressure may not feel like a serious health threat.
-But overtime, this condition can damage your heart and increase your risk for heart attack and stroke.
+But over time, this condition can damage your heart and increase your risk for heart attack and stroke.

 There is a bit of good news, though.
 High blood pressure is not only easy to diagnose and treat, but it’s also preventable.
-This starts with understanding what blood pressure is and the role it plays in cardiovascular health.
+This starts with understanding what blood pressure is and the role it plays in cardiovascular health. what does hypertension feel like?
+It may not feel like a serious health threat, but over time, this condition can damage your heart and increase your risk for heart attack and stroke.

 Every time your heart beats, it creates pressure that helps to circulate blood throughout your body.
 The amount of pressure or force placed on your arteries as blood circulates is known as your blood pressure.
 When that force is consistently too high, then you have high blood pressure.